kust1011/openai-compatible-llm-server/README.md

 ### Features

 - OpenAI-style `POST /v1/chat/completions` endpoint.
+- Optional Qwen2.5-VL-7B-Instruct endpoint for vision-language tasks such as color analysis.
 - Uses environment variables for model and runtime settings.
 - Intended to wrap a local HuggingFace model (GPU or CPU).